wolverine2k/crunchy/branches/andre/src/tests/index.rst

                 -> interface
             menu.py
                 -> interface, security
+                ### security dependency unavoidable; used to scan non-standard menus for
+                ### security holes.
             rst.py
                 -> interface
             security_advisor.py
                 -> interface
             tooltip.py
                 -> interface, interpreter
+                ### interpreter dependency unavoidable - need to initialize a Borg console
+                ### if the shared information is to be made available in the tooltip.
             turtle_js.py  # tests: 2.4, 2.5, 3.0a1, 3.0a2
                 -> interface, c_turtle
             turtle_tk.py  # empty file for now...